 The decision was also made to replace the existing kitchen countertop with something a little more eco-friendly and with a warm, rustic feel that would add charm and character to the kitchen.
 Wanting to save a bit of money but still have solid wood countertops, Ben shopped online for sources for scaffolding planks, preferably used, that could be sanded and used for the countertop.

 Scaffolding or SA Pine Untreated Timber are a cost-effective material for kitchen countertops that will last a lifetime.

 While you can get scaffolding planks here, the best bet is to pop into your nearest Builders Warehouse and grab some SAP untreated 50 x 76, 114 or 228mm wide planks.
 I have mentioned before that these are far cheaper than PAR pine planks since the quality is not as good and they still need to be sanded flat and smooth.

-Wooden kitchen countertops will last a lifetime if properly treated and cared for.
-The thickness of scaffolding planks (generally around 50mm-thick) lets you sand down countertops that become scratched, stained or worn over the years.
+Wooden kitchen countertops will last a lifetime is properly treated and cared for.
+The thickness of scaffolding planks (generally around 50mm-thick) lets you sand down countertops that become scratched, stained or worn over the year.